molsonkiko/NppCSharpPluginPack/README.md

     - If no translation file was found, or if parsing failed, the default English will be used.
 5. If parsing was successful, `Translator.cs` will use the translation file as described below.

+For versions of NppCSharpPluginPack *older than v0.0.3.11*, translation is only done once, when Notepad++ starts up.
+If the user changes their Notepad++ UI language, this change is only reflected in the plugin after the user closes and re-opens Notepad++.
+For versions of NppCSharpPluginPack *v0.0.3.11 or newer*, it is *possible* to also change the plugin's UI language whenever the user changes their language preference in the Notepad++ preferences form, although this capability is turned off by default to improve performance.

 To be clear, *the plugin may not be in the same language of the Notepad++ UI.* The steps described above represent my best effort to automatically translate the plugin into a language that the user will find useful, without requiring the user to select their language from a list of available languages in the settings form.

 To translate your plugin to another language, just look at [`english.json5` in the translations directory of this repo](https://github.com/molsonkiko/NppCSharpPluginPack/blob/main/translation/english.json5) and follow the instructions in that file.